mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.System.Abstractions.md

+## Class: System.Text.Templating.FileType
+Represents a file type, providing information about the file extension, content type, and whether it is a template type.

+### Properties

+#### Extension
+Gets or sets the file extension associated with the file type.
+#### ContentType
+Gets or sets the content type associated with the file type.
+#### IsTemplateType
+Gets or sets a value indicating whether the file type is a template type.

 ## Class: System.Text.Templating.IFileType
 This interface allows objects that implement it to provide information about a specific file type, including its extension, content type, and whether it is considered a template type.